microsoft/DataConnectors/samples/DuckDbFlightSQL/README.md

 - **Type facets**: 24 DuckDB types with `NativeTypeName`, precision, radix, and scale metadata
 - **Supported conversions**: Type casting rules (e.g., `BOOLEAN` to `VARCHAR`/`DECIMAL`/`BIGINT`)

-Partners building new ADBC connectors can use this as a template: copy `SqlGeneratorCommon.pqm` as-is, then create a dialect-specific `SqlGenerator.pqm` with overrides for their database's SQL syntax and type system.

 ### Primary & Foreign Keys

 Queries `information_schema.table_constraints` + `key_column_usage` for PKs, applies them via `Type.ReplaceTableKeys`.
 Exposes `GetForeignKeys()` for FK discovery.
 Power BI uses these to auto-create relationships.